leonplanken/robust-rail-solver/README.md

 rm -rf bin/
 ```

-# Issue 2
+### Issue 2
 ```bash
 ./build/TORS: error while loading shared libraries: libprotobuf.so.26: cannot open shared object file: No such file or directory
 ```
-In that case the `robust-rail-evaluator` project should be re-built.
+In that case the `robust-rail-evaluator` project should be rebuilt.

-If it was alredy re-built, then:
+If it was already rebuilt, then:
 ```bash
 cd /workspace/robust-rail-evaluator
 conda env create -f env.yml # if the env has not yet been build